VladRodionov/bigbase/BUILD.md

 > **Note:** All init tests are passed when run in Eclipse one by one, do not run them from maven.

-To build HBase 0.98.x - compatible BigBase, set hbase.version to 0.98.1-hadoop2
+To build HBase 0.98.x - compatible BigBase, set `hbase.version=0.98.1-hadoop2`